-It is the policy of the Minnesota Housing Finance Agency to prohibit discrimination on the basis of race, color, creed, national origin, sex, religion, marital status, age, disability, reliance on public assistance, sexual orientation or membership or activity in a local commission, in employment and the delivery of its housing services.
-This policy covers all employees and individuals providing employment related contract or volunteer services.
+It is the policy of the Minnesota Housing Finance Agency to prohibit discrimination on the basis of race, color, creed, national origin, sex, religion, marital status, age, disability, reliance on public assistance, political opinion or affiliation, familial status, sexual orientation or membership or activity in a local commission, in employment and the delivery of its housing or financial services.
+This policy covers all employees and individuals providing employment-related contract or volunteer services.
 Violation of this policy is a violation of individuals' rights covered under the US Civil Rights Act of 1968, Title VII and/or the Minnesota Human Rights Act, Chapter 363; US Civil Rights Act of 1968, Chapter VIII; Americans with Disabilities Act (ADA) of 1990, Titles II and III; and, Section 504 of the 1973 Rehabilitation Act.